chrissyhroberts/remarkable_2_and_paper_pro_custom_templates/README.md

 Just push them to `/usr/share/remarkable/`
 There's examples in the `sleep_screens` folder
 Rename the one you want to use as suspended.png

+# Remarkable Paper Pro

+The paper pro seems to have the same inner workings as the remarkable 2, except it doesn't show you how to connect via wifi without a bit of shenanigans.

+Your new templates need to be SVGs with 1620 x 2160 pixels

+When you start the device for the first time, you need to enable developer mode Go to settings > sotfware > advanced
+This will factory reset in to developer mode
+Set up as normal
+Plug the system in to your computer with the usb cable Go to settings > software > about the top ip address is something like 10.11.99.2 use terminal to ```ssh root@10.11.99.2``` type the password shown in bold on the device then type ```rm-ssh-over-wlan on``` from now on you can wifi connect with the other ip that starts 192.xxx When you log in, you'll need to remount the filesystem with write permissions as it initially mounts as readonly remount with ```mount -o remount,rw /``` check it worked with ```mount | grep .```
+Transfer your templates as above, I use cyberduck for drag and drop.

+the json data for templates is now stored (on this version at least) in a file called `ferrari-templates.json` Edit that instead of the templates.json file.
+As with the previous device, there's a load of hidden pre-designed templates that you can activate by adding them back in to the json file.

+Reboot to load it all back up again.

+NB there's some security risk of course with opening up wlan connection, so keep your password safe.